postmates/triton-python/README.md

 (Note the order is actually important here, this consumer is set to 'latest', so if your producer produces first, you might miss it.)
+You can set the config by using the environment variable TRITON_CONFIG, the default is /etc/triton.yaml

 ### Producers